Janne Haavisto

-Janne Pekka Haavisto (born 28 November 1964 in Espoo, Finland) is a Finnish drummer, recording engineer and record producer.
-He has been a professional musician since the age of 16, that is, from 1983 on.
+Janne Pekka Haavisto (born 28 November 1964) is a Finnish drummer, recording engineer and record producer.
+He has been a professional musician since the age of 16.

-Career as a musician
+Early career

-In his youth, Haavisto attended the Sibelius High School in Helsinki and played drums in a band called Bablers together with e.g. Sam Yaffa and Arto Tamminen.
+Haavisto was born in Espoo.
+He attended the Sibelius High School in Helsinki and played drums in a band called Bablers together with e.g. Sam Yaffa and Arto Tamminen.
 The band made a record called Whats all about in 1980.

 At the age of 16 Haavisto was given, with the aid of his older brother Olli Haavisto, a job as a drummer for J. Karjalainen & Mustat Lasit (‘J. Karjalainen & The Dark Glasses’).
 He played with the band for 12 years.
 In the early stages he went to high school at the same time and also passed the matriculation exams.
-The played as many as 300 gigs a year at that time.
+They played as many as 300 gigs a year at that time.

+Later musical career

 While recording and touring with the Mustat Lasit, Haavisto produced a radio program for the Finnish radio station Radio City together with Mitja Tuurala.
 The program concentrated on older Americana, e.g. surf music, which in 1988 led to the formation of a band called Laika & The Cosmonauts, which played surf-oriented music.

 Other bands in Haavisto's career have been e.g. TTV, The JP's and Janne Haavisto & The Farangs.
 In the 2010s he has also played in the bands of Irina Björklund and Erin.